 t = number of periods lapsed (no. of years)

-Let’s use it to compute for the future value of your one-time investment after 5 years.
+Let’s use it to compute the future value of your one-time investment after 5 years.

 FV = 1,000,000 * (1 + 0.075) ^ 5 = Php 1,435,629.33